Relative stability conditions on Fukaya categories of surfaces: Lemmas about stability conditions

 \begin{remark} Note that the proof above does not preclude a self-intersecting object $L$ from being \emph{semistable}; it just cannot be simple in $\cP_{\phi_L}$.
 In fact this even happens generically: take $\Sigma$ to be the annulus with one marked interval on each boundary circle and grading such that the nontrivial embedded circle is gradable; by mirror symmetry the category $\cF(\Sigma)$ is equivalent to $D^b(\Coh(\PP^1))$.
 Under this equivalence, the rank one circle object with monodromy $z \in \CC^\times$ gets mapped to the skyscraper sheaf $\CC_z$ on $\PP^1$, and the interval object $I$ with both ends on the outer boundary, wrapping the annulus once, gets mapped to the skyscraper sheaf $\CC_\infty$ on $\PP^1$.

 The space of stability conditions on this category is known to be isomorphic to $\CC^2$ as a complex manifold \citep{Oka}, and there is a geometric (top dimensional) chamber in $\Stab(\PP^1)$ where all the rank one skyscraper sheaves are stable.
 In particular, the nontrivial extension $I \to L \to I$, represented by an immersed Lagrangian with one self-intersection as in Figure \ref{fig:annuluslag}, is semistable.
-So self-intersecting objects do appear generically, but they always have Jordan-H\"older decompositions into embedded objects. \end{remark}
+So self-intersecting semistable objects do appear generically, that is, on open loci in stability spaces, but they always must have Jordan-H\"older decompositions into embedded objects. \end{remark}

 The result above characterizes which objects can be stable, namely embedded intervals and embedded circles with indecomposable local systems.
 It turns out that similar index computations also allows us to constrain the form of the HN decompositions of objects.